getsentry/rfcs/text/0062-controlling-pii-and-credentials-in-sd-ks.md

 * What issues are out of scope for this RFC but are known?
   * More advanced scrubbing such as regex detection within a value is out of scope

+# Conclusion

+For implementation of the scrubber, we will go with Option B since a recursive Option A seems infeasible in most SDKs.
+The first MVP will be done in `sentry-python` and we will also include Option C (separate always-on security denylist) for now.
+If the implementation has too much complexity, we can debate again during code review and simplify.
+Once `sentry-python` is shipped with a scrubber, develop docs will be updated and other high prio SDKs can port the implementation.